Paulwhy2/Paulwhy2.github.io/README.md

 The primary purpose of this Gaggle group is to arrange open water swims.
 Once you have signed up you will receive emails from members who would like others to join them for a swim.
 If you would like to join, please respond to them via an email link at the bottom of the message.
 Let them know you will join, and if you are new to the group, please note that as well.
 If a few members have already joined the swim, you don't need to respond, you can just 'lurk' and show up at the appointed time.
 If you would like to call for a swim yourself, simply send an email to east-bay-open-water-swim@gaggle.email.
 In the subject line, please put the date, time and location of where you want to swim.
 Please don't get discouraged if no one responds, although we have a lot of members there are times when no one is available or motivated to swim.

-From time to time we also post information of interest to open water swimmers, such as advice, news articles, or our experiences swimming in the bay.
+From time to time we also post information of interest to open water swimmers, such as advice, news articles, or our experiences swimming in the bay and elsewhere.

 If you are interested in swimming at the Albany Bulb Beach, swimmers there have a separate list you can join:   [https://groups.google.com/u/0/g/albany-bulb-swimmers.](https://groups.google.com/u/0/g/albany-bulb-swimmers)